NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - In contrast, with server-side rendering (SSR), in its pure form, the client receives rendered HTML from the server.
   - Client-side code can still be needed to implement interactivity, but not rendering, reducing its size.
   - SSR can also provide better initial page-load time compared to CSR when the server can render and send the page to the client before the client gets the time to download the page's JavaScript code.
 We will look at more techniques similar to this in the section [Scheduling work to make users wait less](#scheduling-work-to-make-users-wait-less).
   - The HTML received by the client can sometimes be larger in size than the original data and the code to render it combined.
 This can happen when HTML templates are rendered repeatedly in a page.
 [Compression](#http-responses-compression) can be used to solve this issue as it eliminates repetition.
-In fact, I would say that client-side rendering is itself a form of compression.
+It is interesting that client-side rendering is in fact a form of compression.
   - Client-side code quality can suffer with pure SSR frameworks: Typically, a declarative templating language is used on the server to render data to HTML, while some imperative client-side code is written to make the server-generated HTML interactive.
 This can lead to less development velocity as imperative code is harder to reason about.

 Hybrid approaches to rendering are possible too: